 Will the lightning rod attract lightning to my house?

 This is the most common myth!
 And the answer is a no .
-A lightning rod does not create lightning, nor does it cause a passing lightning bolt to change direction and strike your roof.
+Furthermore, a lightning rod does not create lightning, nor does it cause a passing lightning bolt to change direction and strike your roof.
 It simply doesn't have that power.

-Its role is far more ingenious: if lightning strikes and its trajectory is already heading towards your area , the lightning rod presents itself as the easiest and most direct path to Earth.
+Furthermore, its role is far more ingenious: if lightning strikes and its trajectory is already heading towards your area , the lightning rod presents itself as the easiest and most direct path to the ground.
 In a way, it tells the lightning, "Go this way, it's simpler and safer."
 It intercepts and channels a discharge that, without it, could have struck anywhere—the chimney, an antenna, or a nearby tree—with potentially catastrophic results.

 How can I tell if my building is really a target?

-Zero risk doesn't exist, but certain factors clearly increase the likelihood of an impact.
+Note that zero risk does not exist, but certain factors clearly increase the probability of an impact.
 Your building is more exposed if:

 To be absolutely certain, there is only one reliable method: Lightning Risk Analysis (LRA) .
 This is a thorough technical study that evaluates all parameters to objectively determine your risk level and the appropriate type of protection, if any.